gvwilson/sdxjs/file-interpolator/index.md

 or do anything else that code can do (which is pretty much anything).
-Browsers do their best to run code in a <g key="sandbox">sandbox</g> for safety, but [Node][nodejs] doesn't, so it's up to us to be very (very) careful.
+Browsers do their best to run code in a <g key="sandbox">sandbox</g> for safety, but [Node][nodejs] doesn't, so it's up to us to be (very) careful.
 :::

 To see `eval` in action,